digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ------------------

-On processing a command submission, there are scenarios where the Ledger API server needs to disambiguate `by-package-name template IDs` to `by-package-id template IDs` (see :ref:`dynamic-package-resolution-in-command-submission`).
+On processing a command submission, there are scenarios where the Ledger API server needs to resolve `by-package-name template IDs` to `by-package-id template IDs` (see :ref:`dynamic-package-resolution-in-command-submission`).
 For this purpose, the **package preference** concept is introduced as the mapping from package-name to package ID for all known package-names on the participant.

 The package preference is needed at each command submission time and is assembled from two sources:

-- The **default** package preference of the Ledger API to which the command is submitted.
+- The **default** package preference of the Ledger API server to which the command is submitted.
   This is the exhaustive mapping from package-name to package ID for all known package-names on the participant.
-  If multiple package IDs exist for a package-name, the package ID pertaining to the package with the highest version is used.
+  If multiple package IDs exist for a package-name, the package ID of the package with the highest version is used.

 - The Ledger API client **override** as the